Cosmic velocity, density and halo mass function: Insights from deep learning: Results

 \\ where $y_\text{real}^{(i)}$ is the real mass of the particle's destination halo and $y_\text{pred}^{(i)}$ is the prediction of our model for it, and the $\bar{y}$ is the average $y_{\text{pred}}$ on that mass bin.
 We measure the R2-score on different mass scales for the two configurations.
-One with and the other without velocity information in the case of standard initial power amplitude $A_s = 2\times 10^{-9}$.
-Note that the overall R2-score for the models would be a value between 0 and 1, as expected from its definition, while when we measure the R2-score on individual bins, it can get other values as well.
+One with and the other without velocity information in the case of standard initial power amplitude $A_s = 2\times 10^{-9}$. {{Note that the overall R2-score for the models would be a value between 0 and 1, as expected from its definition, while when we measure the R2-score on individual bins, it can get other values as well.
 Being negative on a bin would only mean we use small bin sizes compared to the complete mass range.
 We use the cross-validation technique to find the error bars on our model.
 In each case, we train our model five separate times on randomly chosen training sets of the same size.
 We measure the R2-score for each of these different trained models at each mass scale and use the mean and standard deviation of the bootstrapped sample as our model's mean and uncertainty in terms of the R2-score.